VaibhavPaliwal0007/Chotu-JS/README.md

 # Chotu-JS
- Isn't the name of the repository obvious?
-This repository will be used for small projects.
+ Isn't the repository's name prominent, or are you too dumb to come to the README?